tesnos/SMMOCM/README.md

 * Rinnegatamante for [Lua Player Plus](https://github.com/Rinnegatamante/lpp-3ds)
 * Marc Robledo for [SMDH Creator](http://usuaris.tinet.cat/mark/smdh_creator/)
 * BrokenR3C0RD#7695 & jaku#5640 on discord for criticising my code and helping me understand POST
+* Jeffrey Friedl for [JSON Encode/Decode in Pure LUA](http://regex.info/blog/lua/json), licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/legalcode)

+##License:
+You may do pretty much whatever you want with this software, as long the actions you intend to perform are without malicious intent.
+In addition, any actions you perform using this software are not the liability of the software's creators and/or contributors, they and their results are the full responsibility of you, the user